Meet the Sr Vice President for Academic Affairs & Dean of Faculty

 Dr. Rider is responsible for advising the President on all major matters of resource allocation within the academic area of the College including construction and other capital projects, space allocation, and distribution of new positions within the faculty.
 She chairs the Enrollment Management Committee and the Hiring and Compensation Review Committee.
 In addition to the Deans and Department Chairs, the following directors report to the SVPAA: Director of Institutional Research, Director of the High Library, Director of Diversity and Inclusion, and the Equity and Title IX Coordinator.

-Dr. Rider is a graduate of Gettysburg College and has a master's and doctoral degree in psychology from Vanderbilt University.
+Dr. Rider is a graduate of Gettysburg College and has masters and doctoral degrees in psychology from Vanderbilt University.
 Her teaching included courses on Developmental Psychology, Applied Developmental Psychology, Exceptional Children, Educational Psychology, Research in Developmental, and Psychology of Women.
 Her early research focused on young children's spatial orientation and abilities as well as the construction of gender.
 She published a textbook on the psychology of women, Women's Voices, with both Brooks/Cole (1st ed) and Wiley (2nd ed).
-With her colleague Carol Sigelman, she has written multiple editions of a popular Life-Span Human Development text, now going into its 9th edition with Thomson Publishing.
+With her colleague Carol Sigelman (The George Washington University), she has written multiple editions of a popular Life-Span Human Development text, now going into its 9th edition with Cengage Learning.
 Betty lives in Elizabethtown with her family, including two-legged people and four-legged furry friends.